LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_file.md

     - **Response Data Variable Name**: Enter the name of the response data variable.
     - **Integration Type**: Select **File**.
     - **Method**: Select the type of HTTP request method.
 PUT and POST are industry standards and commonly used.
-    - **URL**: Enter the request target, i.e., the URL for your external upload service that accepts the file stream.
+    - **URL**: Enter the request target, i.e., the URL for your external upload service that can accept the file stream.
     - **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authentication if applicable.
 The bot will automatically enhance the request based on the credential's type and data.
     - **Request Headers**: Add any message headers to include in the request.
     - **Request Parameters**: Add the request parameters to pass in the URL’s query string.